 Tha Rua Shrine and the Vegetarian Festival

-Tha Rua Shrine is usually not very busy, but during the 9 days of the Phuket Vegetarian Festival, usually held in October, it is a lively place with firecrackers, white-clad worshippers, and boisterous ceremonies to honour the festival’s warrior gods.
-The shrine also has dozens of “ma song”, or spirit mediums, who carry out some extreme activities like fire-walking and cheek-piercing as part of the festival’s purifying rituals.
+Tha Rua Shrine is usually not very busy, but during the nine days of the Phuket Vegetarian Festival, usually held in October, it is a lively place with firecrackers, white-clad worshippers, and boisterous ceremonies to honour the festival’s warrior gods.
+The shrine also has dozens of “ma song”, or spirit mediums, who carry out extreme activities like fire-walking and cheek-piercing as part of the festival’s purifying rituals.

 Visiting Tha Rua Shrine

-Tha Rua Shrine is located well north of Phuket Town and there’s not much to see within walking distance, but worth a visit to at least take some photos of the colourful buildings and statues.
+The Tha Rua Shrine is located well north of Phuket Town, and there’s not much to see within walking distance, but worth a visit to at least take some photos of the colourful buildings and statues.
 If you’re in the area, it would be easy to combine a visit to Tha Rua Shrine with a stop at Thalang National Museum, found only a kilometre away just east of the Heroines’ Monument traffic circle.

 Tha Rua Shrine Info

 Location: Sri Sunthon

 Address: 187/7 Soi Lak Mueang 1, Si Sunthon, Thalang District, Phuket 83110